wuqixiaobai/wpsso-plm/README.md

 <p>The Free version of WPSSO PLM can add location information to the main entity (aka the primary Schema type) of a <em>blog front page</em>.
 If you're using a <em>static front page</em>, or would like to include location information for the content of other posts / pages, you'll need the Pro version.</p>

 <blockquote>
-<p><strong>Prerequisite</strong> &mdash; WPSSO Place / Location and Local Business Meta is an extension for the <a href="https://wordpress.org/plugins/wpsso/">WPSSO core plugin</a>, which <em>automatically</em> generates complete and accurate meta tags and Schema markup from your content for social media optimization (SMO) and SEO.</p>
+<p><strong>Prerequisite</strong> &mdash; WPSSO Place / Location and Local Business Meta is an extension for the WPSSO (Core Plugin), which <em>automatically</em> generates complete and accurate meta tags and Schema markup from your content for Social Media Optimization (SMO) and Search Engine Optimization (SEO).</p>

 <ul>
-<li>The WPSSO PLM Free extension works with either the WPSSO Free or Pro core plugin.</li>
+<li>The WPSSO PLM Free extension works with either the WPSSO (Core Plugin) Free or Pro versions.</li>
 <li>The <a href="https://wpsso.com/extend/plugins/wpsso-plm/?utm_source=wpssoplm-readme-prereq">WPSSO PLM Pro extension</a> uses many WPSSO Pro core plugin features and requires the <a href="https://wpsso.com/extend/plugins/wpsso/?utm_source=wpssoplm-readme-prereq">WPSSO Pro core plugin</a>.</li>
 <ul>
 </blockquote>